Corporate History

 During the completion of the pre-feasibility and feasibility studies, the Company undertook various other activities to support the economic models contained within these reports.
 In 2010, the Company exercised its right to purchase an outstanding three percent net profit interest ("NPI") held by a third party in August 2010 (see News Release August 9, 2010 and Material Change Report dated August 17, 2010).
 Fifteen claims, three of which are directly associated with the Star Kimberlite, were originally staked by a third party in 1995.
 These were subsequently transferred to the Company in 1997 for a consideration of the grant of a three percent NPI, payable should a positive production decision be made and the property achieve commercial mineral production.
 The Company had the option to purchase the NPI any time prior to 90 days after a positive production decision on any of the claims, for $1.0 million.

 During 2007, the Company purchased an interest in the Buffalo Hills Property ("Buffalo Hills") located in northern Alberta (see News Release July 24, 2007).
 In December of 2009, the Company and Canterra Minerals Corporation ("Canterra", formerly Diamondex Resources Ltd.) together purchased an additional twelve percent interest in Buffalo Hills from Burnstone Ventures Inc. ("Burnstone", formerly Pure Diamonds Exploration Inc.) in exchange for $75,000 each and a 1 percent royalty interest (see News Release December 10, 2009).
 The Company’s interest in Buffalo Hills increased during 2010 due to the Company and Canterra funding certain exploration expenditures up to April 30, 2010.
 The Company’s interest in Buffalo Hills increased again during 2022 due to a Quitclaim, Surrender and Assignment of Interest Agreement reached.
-As a result, as of May 2022, Star Diamond Corporation and Canterra each hold a 50 percent interest in the Buffalo Hills project.
+As a result, as of May 2022, Star Diamond Corporation and Canterra each held a 50 percent interest in the Buffalo Hills project.
 Canterra is the Operator of Buffalo Hills.
+In August 2024 the company completed the acquisition of Canterra Minerals Corporation’s (“Canterra”) interest in the Buffalo Hills Diamond Project (the “Project”).
+Star Diamond now owns 100% of the Project.

 During 2010 and 2011, agreements were reached with several Aboriginal parties, to gather information on traditional Aboriginal land use and traditional knowledge in the Fort à la Corne forest (see News Releases April 1, May 12, August 18, 2010 and April 21, 2011).
 The information gathered as a result of these agreements was used in preparation of the EIS.
 The Company also announced Memoranda of Understandings ("MOUs") with several Aboriginal groups (see News Releases dated May 17 and June 17, 2010, January 19, 2011 as well as May 5, 2014).
 The terms of the MOUs provide that the parties will engage in discussions concerning potential education and training, job, business and participation opportunities for the Aboriginal groups.
 These discussions aim to establish mutually agreeable terms for a participation agreement in anticipation of the proposed Project.